GT Referral and Screening Process

 Requesting GT status in Austin ISD from out-of-district

 - Placement in the Austin ISD GT program is not automatic for students identified as GT outside of Austin ISD.
-Students must be enrolled in Austin ISD before the following can be completed:
+Students must be enrolled in Austin ISD.

-- A transfer recommendation will be provided to the campus decision-making committee to determine if placement in the GT program is appropriate.
+- A transfer recommendation will be provided to the campus GT Decision-making Committee to determine if placement in the GT program is appropriate.

 - The committee shall make its determination and notify the parents within 15 business days of receiving the district’s recommendation regarding GT placement and whether additional screening criteria needs to be collected.